ve7mjc/sigint-radio-channel-node/README.md

 * Apply filter chains (notch, low-pass, high-pass, etc) to audio streams
 * Write timestamped voice traffic to disk (wav)
 * Redirect voice channels to Mumble in realtime
+* Prevent

+## Requirements

+* Python >= 3.10
+* RTLSDR-Airband

+## Usage

+### Test Development Build

+ ./setup-dev.sh

+This will configure a Python venv (Virtual Environment) and obtain all of the required third-party Python modules

+ ./run-dev.sh <config_file.yaml>

+This will start the application with the supplied configuration file

 ## RTLSDR-Airband Channel Listeners